whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 Is it any wonder that nations which embrace these spiritual practices are able to maintain respectful relations among their people, and between people and the Earth?

 These practices aren't just for some people.
 Anybody could embrace them right now to cultivate and give a deeper love.
 And it turns out, what's good for the individual is also good for the group.
-As Robin Kimmerer wrote, "in order for the whole to flourish, each of us has to be strong in who we are and carry our gifts with conviction, so they can be shared with others."
+As Robin Kimmerer wrote, "in order for the whole to flourish, each of us has to be strong in who we are and carry our gifts with conviction, so they can be shared with others."[xxx-braiding sweetgrass|the three sisters]

 What are your gifts?
 What can you give or do or be that would open your heart and let it sing?